joaopaivaa/Markowitz-Modern-Portfolio-Theory/README.md

-Implementation of Markowitz Modern Portfolio Theory with multiple simulations.
-Validated through Montecarlo Simulation.
-(Next step) - Turn it into a python library.
+Implementation of Markowitz Modern Portfolio Theory with multiple simulations and validated through Montecarlo Simulation.